thirukkural2022/obedparla.com/content/posts/2018-05-06-thinking-fast-slow-understanding-human-behavior-review.md

 ---
-title: "Thinking Fast and Slow.
+title : "Thinking Fast and Slow.
 Understanding Human Behavior.
-A Review."
+A Review." author : "Obed Marquez Parlapiano" date : "2018-05-06" categories :
-author: "Obed Marquez Parlapiano"
+ - books
-date: "2018-05-06"
+ - human-behaviour
-categories: "books,human-behaviour,reviews"
+ - reviews
-tags:
+tags : ""
-cover: "../images/thinking_fast_and_slow_book_cover.jpg"
+cover : "../images/thinking_fast_and_slow_book_cover.jpg"
 ---

 Reviewing books as complex and important as this one is hard.
 It took me almost 5 months to get through this book.
 I read about 10 other books in the meantime.
 Thinking Fast and Slow is such a heavy book to read, the amount of information it contains is astonishingly high, and the information astonishingly useful!
 As one of the reviews in the back of my edition read: "Buy it fast, read it slow".
 On point.
 Rarely have I seen a review/quote that describes a book so accurately.